NASA administrator explains Twitter spat with SpaceX

 Bridenstine addressed the issue during a press conference with SpaceX founder Elon Musk after touring the company’s headquarters in Hawthorne, California.

-Bridenstine said NASA has numerous programs that have been in development for years.
+Bridenstine said NASA has programs that have been in development for years.

 “What we’re trying to do is get back to a day where we have realistic cost and schedules.
 So I was signaling — and I haven’t done it just to SpaceX but to all of our contractors — that we need more realism built into the development timelines,” he said.